unibe-geodata-modelling/2021-potential-habitat-plant-species/README.md

 # CHANGES IN POPULATION DISTRIBUTION OF THREATHENED PLANT SPECIES IN SWITZERLAND SINCE 1850

-Author: Ivana Cervenka; Master student in Plant Ecology, IPS University of Bern
+Author: Ivana Cervenka, Master student in Plant Ecology, Institute of PLant Sciences (IPS) University of Bern

 ## Introduction